bruderol/vagrant-dev-env/README.md

 * Restart and bring the virtual machine up in graphical mode with: `vagrant reload`
 * Once installed you can as well start and stop the VM directly from VirtualBox UI (unless you do config changes in your Vagrantfile)

+## Known issues

+* When 3D acceleration is enabled the use of Chromium is discouraged as it can crash the Virtual Machine

 ## Authors

 VM setup provided by [@SimonMueller](https://github.com/SimonMueller)